Personably, software that helps on-board new hires at fast-growing companies, gets backing from GFC

 “When you’re hiring one person every couple of months it’s something you can handle.
 But when you’re hiring one or more people a week, you’re spending a lot of time doing these tasks that should just be handled automatically.
 We give teams that time back,” says Pascoulis.

 As an example, imagine scheduling weeks of training across a company, involving lots of different team members.
-This might typically be handled through a combination of spreadsheets, email and task manager, but with Personably can be done with a single click and tracked all in one interface.
+This might typically be handled through a combination of spreadsheets, email and task manager, but with Personably it can be done with a single click and tracked all in one interface.

 Meanwhile, the business model is typical SaaS.
 Companies pay a monthly subscription fee to use the product, and the pricing varies based on the volume of hires a company is making.